 A TPM can use Platform Configuration Register (PCR) measurements to implement policies that restrict unauthorized access to sensitive data.
-When you install or upgrade an ESXi host with a TPM to vSphere 7.0 Update 2, the TPM seals the sensitive information by using a policy that incorporates the secure boot setting.
+When you install or upgrade an ESXi host with a TPM to vSphere 7.0 Update 2 and later, the TPM seals the sensitive information by using a policy that incorporates the secure boot setting.
 This policy checks that if secure boot was enabled when data was first sealed with the TPM, then secure boot must still be enabled when attempting to unseal the data on a subsequent boot.

 Secure boot is part of the UEFI firmware standard.
 With UEFI Secure Boot enabled, a host refuses to load any UEFI driver or app unless the operating system bootloader has a valid digital signature.